trevordevore/levure/README.md

 ## components

-There are two different ways to load extensions.
-The first is to target a specific stack that represents the component.
-The second is to specify a folder containing folders of components.
+There are two different ways to load components.
+The first way is to specify a folder containing folders of components.
+The second is to target a specific stack file within the component folder.

 ### Example 1

 ```
 components:
   1:
-    filename: ./components/main_window/main_window.livecode
+    folder: ./components
 ```

 ### Example 2